MarcosRodrigoGarcia/MarcosRodrigoGarcia/README.md

 Hello My name is Marcos.

-I’m interested in all related with IT and Programing I’m currently learning JavaScript, PHP, java and Git
+I’m interested in all related with IT and Programing.

+I’m currently learning JavaScript, PHP, java and Git.

-📫 How to reach me ...
+📫 How to reach me

 <!---
 MarcosRodrigoGarcia/MarcosRodrigoGarcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.